 Fall term room and board payment is due.

 Transfer Student Housing Assignment Overview

 Welcome transfer students!
 You will receive an email notification when it’s time for you to apply for on-campus housing.
-We begin sending out fall term housing information in April.
+We begin sending out fall term housing information in late March.
 We send out winter term Housing information in early November.
 If you don’t receive an email (including a link to your housing application) within four weeks of your enrollment deposit being received or waived, contact us through HELP and include your U-M ID number.

 Submitting an application is not a contractual agreement.
 You are legally bound to a room only when you sign your contract.